Business Tips For Applicators

 Vasari products made from crushed marble and lime, are $28 to $32 per gallon for the wet mix of Marmorino and Veneziano, and only $18 per gallon for the dry mix.
 That's as low as $.20 per square foot for 2 coats.

 The following is a cost and time analysis for applying each of our products.
 We have wet and dry mixes available.
 The dry mixes are about half the cost of the wet.
 The only difference is you have to mix the dry mix and the Veneziano does require straining.

 The US average price for applying two coats of lime plaster to an interior is somewhere around $8 per square foot.
 Sometimes its less, sometimes a lot more.
 For example, a 3000 square foot house would end up costing $50,000.
 We want to make ot more affordable.
 The bottom line is that even most affluent people, in good economy or bad, can hardly afford it.
 It has to be more affordable for the rich, and not so rich.
 Otherwise plaster will remain another exclusive luxury and the industry will never reach its true potential.

 Charge what's fair to you and your customers.
 We don't want to tell you how much it should be, but we'll tell you what it could be...

-Dry mix is about .60 cents for a 2 coat application.
-Tint might be another .5 or .10 cents.
+Dry mix is about $.60 for a two-coat application.
+Tint may cost another $.10 - $.50.

-For both coats included (or even three), it costs about .40 -.60 cents per square foot.
-The dry mix costs .20 -.35 cents per square foot.
+For two coats (or even three), it costs about $.40 - $.60 per square foot.
+The dry mix costs $.20 - $.35 per square foot.